 As most of you are surely aware, Pinterest is filled with hundreds of thousands (maybe even millions) of ‘wedding images’.
 Most that are pinning these images, literally pin them to a board, but never actually go to the website where it came from.
 This brings up the question…was this image from a real wedding…or an styled shoot?
 Styled shoots are becoming very popular and the internet is flooded with them.
 I completely understand why….they can be gorgeous and at most times a photographers dream to capture.
 The downside is it can produce unrealistic ideas for real life wedding days.
 During a styled shoot you have this magical thing called time control.
 This only exists to a small degree on a wedding day.
 Of course you plan out a photography timeline (or at least you should be) but let’s face it.
 Things happen on a wedding day that can take your carefully planned out timeline and throw it out the window.
 So, where do we go from here?

 It’s simple.
 Talk to the photographer about the images on your Pinterest board before you hire them.
 Know that images cannot be duplicated, but instead can inspire your photographer and be a visual guide to what you’re looking for.
 Compare your pinned images to the style of the photographer you’re interested in.
 If they don’t match, then chances are you’re not going to receive the style of images you really want.

 Looking to see more of the photographers work to know if they’re a good fit?
-Ask them if they are in Pinterest!
-You can check out our Pinterest board here to see both real engagements, weddings and yes…even styled shoots.
+Ask them if they are on Pinterest!
+You can check out my Pinterest board here to see both real engagements, weddings and yes…even styled shoots.